 The Graduate Students

-In any given year there are some 35 graduate students enrolled in the department; a typical entering class contains 6.
+In any given year there are some 35 graduate students enrolled in the department; a typical entering class contains 4 to 6.
 Our students are selected for admission on the basis of intellectual talent, a strong interest in linguistics, and a potential to become outstanding colleagues dedicated to linguistic study and research.
 Their academic and geographical backgrounds are very diverse; about one-third are citizens of countries other than the US.

 See the titles of dissertations completed by our students in recent years for the range of interests represented in the program.